VaderSame/COMPSCI-9542-final-project/readme.md

 We would like to thank the contributors of the open-source libraries and frameworks used in this project.
 Special thanks to the authors of the Vision Transformer paper for their groundbreaking work.

 ## Contact
-For any questions or feedback, please contact [your email address].
+For any questions or feedback, please contact [sshastr@uwo.ca].